Public Health Service Global Health Campaign Medal

 The Public Health Service Global Health Campaign Medal is a decoration of the United States Public Health Service presented to members of the United States Public Health Service Commissioned Officer Corps and to members of any Uniformed Services of the United States in recognition of an officer's substantial contribution to a Global Health initiative mission outside of the United States.

 Criteria

 The Public Health Service Global Health Campaign Medal is awarded to an officer who has been deployed to support a Global Health Initiative mission in a foreign duty assignment, either temporary or permanent.
 Foreign duty assignments do not include service in any US State or territory.
-Only one award will be awarded for participating in the same Global Health Initiative campaign, and officers are not eligible for the Foreign Duty Award or Special Assignment Award for the same campaign.
-Qualifying Global Health initiatives and missions are determined by the SG.
+Only one award will be awarded for participating in the same Global Health Initiative campaign, and officers are not eligible for the Public Health Service Foreign Duty Award or the Public Health Service Special Assignment Award for the same campaign.
+Qualifying Global Health initiatives and missions are determined by the Surgeon General of the United States.